jeffrey6557/Finance-Research/README.md

 ## Experimental Results
 We test our models from 2015-09-08 to 2017-04-07 over 400 market days for Asia ex Japan which fewer data, and from 2015-02-05 to 2017-04-07 over 800 market days for all other regions.
-Results are shown in Figures \ref{plot1}, \ref{plot2}, \ref{plot3}, and \ref{plot4}.
-For comparison, a baseline is calculated as the fraction of positive returns in the test set, which does not vary with the proportion of transaction $100 \cdot (1-p)\%$.
+Results are shown as follows.
+For comparison, a baseline is calculated as the fraction of positive returns in the test set, which does not vary with the proportion of transaction.

 <center><img src="intraday_final1.png" align="middle" style="width: 400px;"/></center>